Wilt Chamberlain's 100-point game: Legacy

 Two other participants were profoundly affected.
 Knicks center Darrall Imhoff was branded as the player who let Chamberlain score 100 on him, although he only played 20 of 48 minutes and was not on the court when it happened.
 On the other hand, the game immortalized little-used Warriors reserve player Joe Ruklick as the man who gave Chamberlain the 100th point assist.
 Decades later, The New York Times interviewed Ruklick and found out that he refers to himself as "a walking footnote" of one of basketball's greatest moments.
 The game also produced the famous picture of Chamberlain sitting on a bench, holding up a paper with a scribbled "100".
 The photograph was actually a matter of improvisation: when Warriors PR manager Harvey Pollack entered the Warriors locker room, he took a paper and scribbled the number on it, and Associated Press photographer Paul Vathis who was at the game (not for professional reasons, but rather because he wanted to give his son a treat) took the now-famous photo.
 Cherry calls it the "ultimate picture" of Wilt Chamberlain.

 Chamberlain's 100 points is widely considered one of basketball's greatest records.
 Decades after his record was set, many NBA teams did not even average 100 points, as fewer field goals per game were being attempted.
-The closest any player has gotten to 100 points was the Los Angeles Lakers' Kobe Bryant, who scored 81 in a 122–104 win over the Toronto Raptors on January 22, 2006.
-Whereas Chamberlain was fed repeatedly by teammates for inside shots in a blowout win, Bryant created his own shots—mostly from the outside—in a game which the Lakers trailed at halftime by 14 and did not pull away until the fourth quarter.
-Chamberlain, playing in an era when the games were paced faster and scoring opportunities were more plentiful, accounted for 59% of his team's points, compared to Bryant scoring 66% of the Lakers' points.
-Bryant afterwards said Chamberlain's record was "unthinkable ...
-It's pretty exhausting to think about it."
+The closest any player has gotten to 100 points was the Heat's Bam Adebayo, who scored 83 in a 150–129 win over the Washington Wizards on March 10, 2026.
 David Thompson broke Chamberlain's record for points in a quarter by scoring 32 in the first quarter of his 73-point game.
 Adrian Dantley tied the record of 28 free throws made in a regular season game on January 4, 1984, but through the 2010–11 season, all of Chamberlain's other records set that day still stand.
 Twenty years after the Warriors and Knicks combined for 316 points, the San Antonio Spurs defeated the Milwaukee Bucks 171–166 in triple overtime on March 6, 1982, for a total of 337 points.
 That record was broken more quickly, as the Detroit Pistons defeated the Denver Nuggets 186–184 (also in triple overtime) on December 13, 1983, for 370 points.